 The Bacillus Calmette–Guérin (BCG) vaccine remains the only licensed vaccine for use against Tuberculosis (TB), although its use globally is controversial due to evidence of variable effectiveness,[1] and waning protection 10-15 years after vaccination.[2]
 Global usage of the BCG varies between no vaccination, universal vaccination, and high-risk group vaccination and may target either neonates or school-aged children.[3,4] The World Health Organization (WHO) recommends vaccination for all neonates as early as possible after birth in high burden settings, with vaccination in low burden settings being dependent on the country specific epidemiology of TB.[5]
 This recommendation is based on the strong evidence that the BCG is highly protective in children,[6,7] whilst its effectiveness has been shown to vary with latitude when given later in life.[8]

-In England and Wales, universal school-aged vaccination was introduced after a MRC trial in the 1950s estimated BCG’s effectiveness at 80% in the ethnic White UK born population.[9]
-The policy remained in place until 2005, when England and Wales changed to targeted vaccination of neonates.
-The 2005 change in BCG vaccination policy was motivated by evidence of decreased transmission of TB, an increasing proportion of TB cases occurring in the non-UK born,[10] and modelling evidence that suggested stopping the BCG schools’ scheme would have minimal long term effects on incidence rates.[11]
+In England and Wales, universal school-aged (at 13-14 years old) vaccination was introduced after a MRC trial in the 1950s estimated BCG’s effectiveness at 80% in the ethnic White UK born population.[9]
+The policy remained in place until 2005, when England and Wales changed to targeted vaccination of high-risk neonates.
+The 2005 change in BCG vaccination policy was motivated by evidence of decreased transmission of TB, an increasing proportion of TB cases occurring in the non-UK born,[10] and modelling evidence that suggested stopping the BCG schools scheme would have minimal long term effects on incidence rates.[11]
 Due to the complex nature of both TB and the BCG vaccine, the ongoing impact of this change in policy is hard to directly estimate, with decision makers relying on expert opinion, evidence from surveillance data, and insight from modelling studies.

 In 1987, an assessment of the school-age vaccination program was carried out in England and Wales.[11]
-This study was used, combined with a sensitivity analysis of notification rates, as supporting evidence by the Joint Committee on Vaccination and Immunisation (JVCI) BCG subgroup for the change in vaccination policy.[12,13] This papers aims to re-evaluate this modelling, and re-estimate the predicted impact of stopping the schools’ scheme.
-Whilst these results are retrospective they may be used by policy makers to assess some of the ongoing impact of ending the BCG schools’ scheme.
-In addition they highlight the importance of including uncertainty when forecasting the impact of changes in vaccination policy.
+This study was used, combined with a sensitivity analysis of notification rates, as supporting evidence by the Joint Committee on Vaccination and Immunisation (JVCI) BCG subgroup for the change in vaccination policy.[12,13] This paper aims to re-evaluate this modelling, and re-estimate the predicted impact of stopping the schools scheme.
+Re-evaluating this work allows for the strength of the evidence used in decision making to be assessed and may highlight any issues with the approach used.

 Methods

-Modelling the impact of ending the BCG schools’ scheme
+Modelling the impact of ending the BCG schools scheme

-We implemented Sutherland et al.’s model for estimating the impact of ending the BCG schools’ scheme.[11]
+We implemented Sutherland et al.’s model for estimating the impact of ending the BCG schools scheme.[11]
 This model was based on data from TB notification surveys conducted in 1973, 1978, and 1983.[14]
-These were used to estimate incidence rates, stratified by BCG vaccination status, in the ethnic White UK born population of England and Wales aged 15-19 years old, 20-24 years old and 25-29 years old.
-Future incidence rates were forecast by assuming an annual decrease in incidence rates, which was based on historic trends (see supplementary information).[11,15] Primary impacts from ending the schools’ scheme were estimated by calculating the difference in incidence rates between the vaccinated and unvaccinated populations.
+These were used to estimate incidence rates, stratified by BCG vaccination status (vaccinated, unvaccinated, and ineligible), in the ethnic White UK born population of England and Wales aged 15-19 years old, 20-24 years old and 25-29 years old.
+Future incidence rates were forecast by assuming an annual decrease in incidence rates, which was based on historic trends.[11,15] Primary impacts from ending the schools scheme were estimated by calculating the difference in incidence rates between the vaccinated and unvaccinated populations.
 Additional notifications from TB transmission were then calculated using a transmission chain model.
-This model was defined using the following steps,
+This model allowed both the number of additional notifications to be estimated as well as estimating when approximately they would occur after the initial notification.
+Based on data availability the model used a 5 year timestep.
+More detail is given in the following sections.